zappvik/ta-applications-dashboard/README.md

 Applications data is cached in React Context after the initial load.
 This allows instant navigation between pages without additional database queries.
 The cache persists for the duration of the user session.

 **Auto-Refresh**
-Data automatically refreshes every 30 seconds in the background to ensure users see the latest applications without manual intervention.
+Data automatically refreshes every 30 minutes in the background to ensure users see the latest applications without manual intervention.
 This keeps the cache current while maintaining fast page loads.
+Users can also manually refresh using the refresh button in the header.

 **Manual Refresh**
 Users can trigger a manual refresh using the refresh button in the header.
 This immediately fetches the latest data from the server and updates the cache.